 Within the roofing profession, there are different levels of expertise and craftsmanship.
 Insist on a contractor who is committed to quality work.

-How can I determine my annual roofing cost?
+Q: How can I determine my annual roofing cost?

-When considering your roofing options, the following formula may help:
+A: When considering your roofing options, the following formula may help:

 Total Cost (Materials and Labor) ÷ Life Expectancy of Roof System (in years) = Annual Roofing Cost